natandaniel/web_services_in_core_java/README.md

 # ws.soap.time

-A simple illustration of an RPC style SOAP Web Service built with core Java 6.
+A simple illustration of an RPC style SOAP Web Service built with JAX-WS.

 Gives the time.